-Since 2010, the Township has refinanced its debt nine times, generating net cash savings of \$9,300,000 from 2011 to 2043 levels at the amounts necessary to generate the revenue needed to adequately fund the operations of the sanitary sewer system.
+Since 2010, the Township has refinanced its debt ten times, generating net cash savings of \$9,900,000 from 2011 to 2043 the revenue needed to adequately fund the operations of the sanitary sewer system.
 Then, to build on the Township's comprehensive service offering, the following 2022 highlights are presented for the Board's consideration to be included in 2022 or future budgets.